Motion-driven quantum dissipation in an open electronic system with nonlocal interaction: Excitations of L-plate

 The explicit expressions of L- and R- plates in momentum space can be written as:

 and

-The relative motion causes the speed to appear in the propagator To focus on the effect from the relative motion, here we redefine the vacuum occupation number asof the R-electrons, so the modified vacuum occupation number changes in this case.
+The relative motion causes the speed to appear in the propagator, which leads to a change in the modified vacuum occupation number.
 To focus on the effects of relative motion, we redefine the vacuum occupation number as: